Decrypt & Verify API

 return response.json()Flow Summary

-- Client sends credentials and encrypted data payload.
+- Client sends managed credentials and the encrypted payload.

 - Crittora: